BonsaiDen/Maple.js/README.md

 ## Demo

-A straigtforward demo which puts out some messages, as well as other debug infos can be found in the `demo` directory.
+A straightforward demo which puts out some messages, as well as other debug infos can be found in the `demo` directory.

 Running it is as easy as __1, 2, 3__: